Ottawa Senators (original): Decline (1927–1934)

+Although it was not apparent at the time, the Senators had crested.
 Ottawa had been by far the smallest market in the NHL even before American teams began playing in 1924.
 The later 1931 census listed only people in the city of Ottawa—roughly one-fifth the size of Toronto, which was the league's second-smallest market.
-The team sought financial relief from the league as early as 1927.
-Despite winning the Stanley Cup, the Senators were already in financial trouble, having lost for the season.
+Despite winning the Stanley Cup, the Senators were already in enough financial trouble that they had to seek financial relief from the league, having lost for the season.
 The league's expansion to the United States did not benefit the Senators.
 Attendance was low for games against the expansion (American) teams, which provided a poor gate at home.
 There were also higher travel costs for away games, although the American arenas were larger.
 This fact was the basis for attempts to increase revenues, as the team played "home" games in other cities.

 In the 1927–28 season, the Senators played two "home" games in Detroit, collecting the bulk of the gate receipts (thus allowing them to actually turn a profit for that season), while Jack Adams retired to become the coach and general manager of the Detroit Cougars.
 The brightest note from the campaign was goaltender Alex Connell's play, in which he set an NHL record (unsurpassed as of 2021) of six consecutive shutouts, a shutout run of 460 minutes and 49 seconds.

 Taking advantage of a spending spree by the Montreal Maroons at the onset of the 1928–29 season, the Senators sold their star right wing Hooley Smith to the Maroons for $22,500 and the return of former star Punch Broadbent.
 Also for cash, the team sent long-time member Cy Denneny to the Bruins.
 The club further repeated the scheme of playing two "home" games in Detroit en route to an undistinguished campaign in which they missed the playoffs for only the third time as an NHL team.